 We do not present the estimated QALYs saved for each provision considered in this analysis.
-Instead, we present benefits by provision in an "illnesses averted" metric for each option and provision.
+Instead, we present benefits by provision in an

+"illnesses averted" metric for each option and provision.
 This practice allows us to calculate cost per illness averted by each provision.
 In the summary we present the result of alternate valuation methods that do and do not rely on QALY estimates.
-Because a large portion of the loss due to chronic reactive arthritis is due to pain and suffering not associated with direct medical expenditures, it is difficult to capture the full economic loss due to SE related reactive arthritis without using QALYs or some other measure of morbidity effects.
+Because a large portion of the loss due to chronic reactive arthritis is due to pain and suffering not associated with direct medical expenditures, it is difficult to capture the full economic loss due to SE related reactive arthritis without using QALYs or some other measure of from 44 to 32.
+Mean estimated annual benefits would decrease by roughly \$35 million.

+morbidity effects.
 Benefit estimates not relying on QALY estimates will necessarily be significantly lower than estimates with QALYs.
 The results of all methods of valuation are presented in section V.F of this document.

 iv.
 Valuation of SE illnesses.
 Table 4 of this document illustrates how we calculate the dollar value of a typical case of SE.
 The first column of table 4 lists the type of ailment.
 The second and third columns of table 4 are taken from tables 2 and 3 of this document.
-The health loss per case is calculated by multiplying the value of a QALD by the
+The health loss per case is calculated by multiplying the value of a QALD by the approach.
+However, it is not clear that this approach is appropriate for valuing acute illnesses.
+Therefore the Kaplan, Anderson, and Ganiats approach is used for acute illnesses and the Cutler and Richardson approach is used for chronic conditions.
+See Scharff and Jessup for a discussion of the pros and cons of each approach (Ref.
+60).

 &lt;sup>7 CDC updated the estimate of the overall burden of salmonellosis in 2004.
 The rates of death for both salmonellosis and SE were estimated to be 0.03 percent, a decrease of one one-hundredth of a percent from the 1999 estimate.
 The rate of death may vary slightly from year to year.
-A decrease in the rate of death from SE by 0.01 percent would decrease the baseline mean estimated number of deaths related to consumption of eggs containing SE from 44 to 32.
-Mean estimated annual benefits would decrease by roughly \$35 million.
+A decrease in the rate of death from SE by 0.01 percent would decrease the baseline mean estimated number of deaths related to consumption of eggs containing SE actual number of QALDs lost, and then discounting where appropriate (only values of chronic cases of reactive arthritis are affected by the discount rate).
+The values in this column will vary depending upon the particular estimates of the value of a statistical life (VSL), the value of a QALY, and the discount rate.
+The fifth column of table